SoftwareAG/nyoka/README.md

 Nyoka comes to you with the complete source code in Python, an extended HTML documentation for the classes/functions and a growing number of Jupyter Notebook tutorials that help you familiarizing yourself with the way how Nyoka supports you to use PMML as your favorite Data Science transport file format.

-Read the documentation at [https://nyoka-pmml.github.io/nyoka/](https://nyoka-pmml.github.io/nyoka/)
+Read the documentation at [Nyoka Documentation](https://nyoka-pmml.github.io/nyoka/)

 ## Folder structure